Current Size: 100%

-And of course you shouldn't be required to pay for protective equipment or clothing that you need.
+And of course you should never be required to pay for protective equipment or clothing that you need.
 However, if your employer buys the gear, they are entitled to keep it when you leave.

 You should also consider raising the issue with your union health and safety rep, if you have one.

 In 2015, the law changed to formally allow Sikhs to wear turbans in workplaces across the UK.
 There are some exemptions for reasons of safety (for example, the armed forces or firefighters in an emergency response).